jerith/txTwitter/README.md

 Status
 ------

-Currently very incomplete (only seven API calls, two of them streaming, are supported), but the architecture seems sound.
+Currently very incomplete (only a small number of API calls are supported), but the architecture seems sound.
 All remaining API calls have ``TODO`` notes.

 There are some moderately comprehensive docstrings in the code, but proper documentation still needs to be written.